241BC: The Romans sink the Carthaginian fleet bringing the First Punic War to an end.

 1964: Simon and Garfunkel record The Sound Of Silence as an acoustic duo.
 It wasn’t until record company producers added electric guitar, bass and drums, without the knowledge of Paul and Art, that the song would become a hit in late 1965.

 1969: James Earl Ray is jailed for 99 years by a court in Memphis, Tennessee, after admitting the murder of Dr Martin Luther King.

 1971: Three members of the Royal Highland Fusiliers are killed by the IRA.

-1977: At 7am on a trestle table set up outside Buckingham Palace, The Sex Pistols sign to A&M Records, (the real signing had taken place the day before).
-An after party was held at the record company offices where the group set about reeking havoc, with Sid Vicious smashing a toilet and cutting his foot, trailing blood everywhere he went, while Johnny Rotten cursed and threatened every executive in sight and guitarist Steve Jones was discovered with a fan in the restrooms The contract was cancelled six days later.
+1977: At 7am in the morning on a trestle table set up outside Buckingham Palace, The Sex Pistols sign to A & M Records (the real signing had taken place the day before).
+At a party later at the record company offices the group set about reeking havoc on the building with Sid Vicious smashing a toilet and cutting his foot, trailing blood everywhere he went, while Johnny Rotten cursed and threatened every upscale executive in sight and guitarist Steve Jones was found with an unnamed fan in the restrooms.
+The contract was cancelled after six days.

 1985: Death of Soviet leader Konstantin Chernenko aged 73.

 1986: Death of Hollywood actor Ray Milland aged 81.

 1988: The Prince of Wales narrowly avoids death on the ski slopes of Switzerland in an avalanche which kills one of his closest friends.